Unfair contract term protections for small businesses

 Example 1: Upfront price payable for a loan contract

 Ria runs a small business and seeks a loan of $950,000, repayable over 25 years, from a lender.
 The interest rate on the loan is 10% per year.
-There is an establishment fee of $5,000, and a late fee of $50 is payable for each late payment.
+There is an establishment fee of $5,000, and a late fee is payable for each late payment.

 Terms that state the upfront price payable (which includes the amount borrowed and the establishment fee of $5,000) and are disclosed when Ria takes out the contract cannot themselves be considered unfair.
 These terms set the upfront price payable and define the main subject matter of the contract.

 Although the interest rate is to be disregarded when calculating the upfront price payable for the purpose of determining whether a contract is a small business contract (see note in Table 1), it should otherwise be considered as a part of the upfront price payable.
 It is therefore the main subject matter of the contract, so it also cannot be considered unfair.